noahverner1995/SOC-Packet-Analyst-with-Python-Assignment/README.md

 - The program ensures that only valid ```.pcap``` files are processed.
 - The output files are stored in the directory where the script is located for easy access.
 - The script handles both ```SMB2 Write and Read requests and responses```, extracting relevant details into structured JSON files.
+- The script handles the extraction and recreation of an Excel file for this specific case.
+It may not perform well for other cases, so consider modifying it based on your needs!